-"Since the emergence of the first COVID19 case in the Sudan, Save the Children Sudan teams have been working tirelessly to ensure that children and their family are protected from the pandemic.
-Our work has been widely recognized by donors, government, UN agencies but most importantly the communities we serve" Arshad Malik- Country Director.
+"Since the emergence of the first COVID19 case in Sudan, Save the Children Sudan teams have been working tirelessly to ensure that children and their families are protected from the pandemic.
+Our work has been widely recognized by donors, government, UN agencies, but most importantly, the communities we serve. " Arshad Malik- Country Director.

 Hear it from our frontline team:

-Omina is a medical doctor.
-She was contracted by Save the Children Sudan for two weeks, to work in Khalawi evection response, amid Covid-19 outbreak in the country.
-Omnia examine the children and conducted awareness sessions on Covid-19.
+Omnia is a medical doctor.
+She was contracted by Save the Children Sudan for two weeks to work in Khalawi evection response amid the Covid-19 outbreak in the country.
+Omnia examines the children and conducted awareness sessions on Covid-19.

 Omnia also added:

-The children weren’t worried about the pandemic, rather from the possibility that they may not be able to return to their families due to the travel curfew, so they were really excited that they will be reunited with their families again”
+The children weren’t worried about the pandemic, rather about the possibility that they may not be able to return to their families due to the travel curfew, so they were excited that they will be reunited with their families again."

 Being a medical doctor, I cannot just keep watching during this situation.
 Therefore, I am thinking to rent a separate apartment to prevent the risk of transmitting the infection to my family due to the nature of my work.

-Personally, I consider this a very humbled contribution, so I’m grateful for Save the Children for giving me the opportunity to do this job.
+Personally, I consider this a very humbled contribution, so I’m grateful to Save the Children for giving me the opportunity to do this job.

-My concern is that social structure in Sudan can contributes to increased infection, I believe the only way to break the chain is by taking the decision and working hard to adhere to the prevention measures.
+My concern is that social structure in Sudan can contribute to increased infection, I believe the only way to break the chain is by making the decision and working hard to adhere to the prevention measures.

-On the other hand, I am really amazed by the children in my environment, how they are aware about COVID-19 and even sometimes they do comment and give advice on preventive measures”
+On the other hand, I am really amazed by the children in my environment, how they are aware of COVID-19 and even sometimes they do comment and give advice on preventive measures”

 Pic3: Mohamed Osman is one of the COVID19 response team who supports the preparation and the operation of Khartoum Isolation Center.

-All emergency response teams are on call 24 hours, I remember we spent whole nights working on preparing the Isolation Center.
-We are required to follow protective measures and stay alerted for infection at all times, we always wear facemasks while we are on duty.
+All emergency response teams are on call 24 hours.
+I remember we spent whole nights working on preparing the Isolation Center.
+We are required to follow protective measures and stay alert for infection at all times.
+We always wear facemasks while we are on duty.
 In addition to this, we are always making sure we sanitize hands regularly and follow social distancing protocols.

-To insure the safety of my family, I have made some changes to my interactions with them such as changing my clothes before meeting them when Icome back home, and wash or sanitize my hands first.
+To ensure the safety of my family, I have made some changes to my interactions with them, such as changing my clothes before meeting them when I come back home and wash or sanitize my hands first.

-I feel what we are doing is very important., we are working to save humanity, we are fighting against a virus that threaten the mankind and this is what keeps us going and motivated to keep fighting until we win”
+I feel what we are doing is very important.
+We are working to save humanity.
+We are fighting against a virus that threatens mankind.
+This what keeps us going and motivated to keep fighting until we win.”

-Safa Badawi is a Public Health Officer at Save the Children Sudan, as part of the response team she works on conducting awareness sessions to the community, children and medicals staff, providing and distributing of IPC materials in the targeted HFs, coordinating with MOH Emergency Department and providing adequate response to the Case ManagementComponent.
+Safa Badawi is a Public Health Officer at Save the Children Sudan, as part of the response team.
+She works on conducting awareness sessions for the community, children, and medicals staff, providing and distributing IPC materials in the targeted HFs, coordinating with MOH Emergency Department, and providing an adequate response to the Case ManagementComponent.
 She said:

 Omer Sharfy is the Country Procurement Manager at Save the Children Sudan.
-As part of the response to #Coronavirus, Omer is part of the response team who supports the preparation and the operation of Khartoum Isolation Center.
+As part of the response to #Coronavirus, Omer is part of the response team that supports the preparation and operation of the Khartoum Isolation Center.

 One day Omer took a family member to a private hospital for a scheduled check-up, despite the entry restrictions imposed due to COVID.
 The moment he and his family arrived at the hospital, the medical staff immediately helped them get the support needed.
 When Omer went to pay his medical bills, Hospital staff recognized Save the Children ID and refused to charge Omer anything for the service they rendered.

-Staff at hospital kept on thanking Omer and Save the Children for the efforts Save the Children teams are putting in and stated ‘’it’s the least we can do to pay you back.’’
+Staff at the hospital kept on thanking Omer and Save the Children for the efforts Save the Children teams are putting in.
+He said, ‘’it’s the least we can do to pay you back.’’